JuliaTomo/TomoForward.jl/README.md

-# Welcome to TomoForward.jl !
+# Welcome to TomoForward.jl

-TomoForward provides tomographic forward projection operator to generate sinogram data from 2D images.
-(3D will be supported soon) Many codes are ported from ASTRA-Toolbox [1].
+TomoForward is a Julia wrapper of ASTRA toolbox [1] for tomographic forward projection operators to generate sinogram data from 2D images.
+(3D will be supported soon)

 ProjGeom data structure constructs a projection geometry and its interface is consistent with ASTRA-toolbox.